Home insurance during exchange of contracts – what you need to know

 Get a FREE short term home insurance quote

-If you need short term buildings insurance between exchange and completion, compare quotes and find the best deal now…
+If you need short term buildings insurance between exchange and completion, compare quotes and find the best deal now.

-Buildings insurance between exchange and completion – what you need to know…
+Home buildings insurance between exchange and completion

 You could be forgiven for having lapses in concentration when in the midst of the complex, stressful and generally laborious process of home-buying, as there’s so much to do and so much to remember.
 And then there’s the innate timing of everything.

 Solicitors, banks, mortgage lenders, surveyors, conveyancers and any integral buyer/seller chains are all key to smooth runnings, yet the fact that pretty much everything in terms of controlling the situation is wrestled away from you during this transient period can be very frustrating.
-And preying on your mind is the fact that until such time as contracts are exchanged then neither side has any legal obligation to buy or sell the property, meaning that you feel that you’re in something of limbo; a no-man’s land whereby the plug could, hypothetically be pulled at any given moment.
+And preying on your mind is the fact that until such time as contracts are exchanged then neither side has any legal obligation to buy or sell the property, so you might feel that you’re in something of limbo; a no-man’s land whereby the plug could, hypothetically be pulled at any given moment.

 Which is a shame really as, more than anything else, this should be one of the most exciting times in your life, as it represents a new beginning or a fresh start where boundless possibilities open up before you and you envisage just what it will be like living in your new home.

 With your mind quickly turning towards where your existing furniture will best fit into this new layout and what interior design marks you wish to make on your new property, you dream of stamping your unique identity on the place the moment you receive the keys to the front door and close it for the very first time.
 But hang on one minute.
 Before you get too carried away, there’s the small matter of home insurance to think about.
-Who’s responsibility is it?
-What does this entail?
-Who should I speak to about it?
-Questions, questions, questions, yet all relevant and hugely important here and now.
-So here’s what you need to know…

 Homebuyer’s responsibility to arrange buildings insurance policy to cover period between exchange and completion

 The buck stops with you when it comes to insuring the property in this intervening period between exchanging and completion.
-You, in your capacity as the homebuyer are solely responsible for ensuring that the house is covered by a dedicated buildings insurance policy for any eventualities during this often undefined passage of time.
+You, in your capacity as the homebuyer, are solely responsible for ensuring that the house is covered by a dedicated buildings insurance policy for any eventualities during this often undefined passage of time.

 To clarify matters – and leave you in no doubt as to your responsibility – your solicitor will probably instruct you to sort out the insurance as soon as the contracts are exchanged, while some solicitors/conveyancers have been known to refuse contract exchanges until the buying party has provided evidence to support the claim that they’ve sorted the buildings insurance policy to set in motion between exchange and completion.

-But don’t just take their word for it, as standard conveyancing wording (as recommended by the Law Society) refers to the ‘Standard Conditions of Sale (5th Edition)’, which makes no bones about the responsibility resting firmly on the shoulders of the homebuyer when it comes to arranging the appropriate cover.
+But don’t just take our word for it, as standard conveyancing wording (as recommended by the Law Society) refers to the ‘Standard Conditions of Sale (5th Edition)’, which makes no bones about the responsibility resting firmly on the shoulders of the homebuyer when it comes to arranging the appropriate cover.